 Ask any woman about her frustrations with dating, and she’ll tell you that most guys are painfully terrible:

 - They don’t have their basic grooming handled, like shaving, cutting their nails.
 It’s way more common than you’d expect.
+That’s why it’s wise to utilize products like back shaver for men if guys want to increase their attractiveness.

 - They don’t know how to dress, wearing clothes that don’t fit, or they follow outdated trends that give away the fact they don’t have hot women in their life, otherwise those women would help them dress better.